krisgesling/regex-example-skill/README.md

 ## About
 A very simple Skill showing how to use regex files with the Adapt intent parser.

+For more detail on the structure of Skills and different types of intents, see [Introduction to Developing Skills](https://mycroft.ai/documentation/skills/introduction-developing-skills/) in the Mycroft.ai documentation.

 ## Examples
 * "Apple is an example"
 * "An example is zebra"